Ilovelovethis/windpacks/README.md

 - SVG primitive filters for a particle effect on the prices for the products on hover.
 This took a while and is my favorite part of the demo.
 - Randomized output at email input as a sort of prank.
+- Reverse parallax by modifying a CSS variable on a background from [CSS generators](https://css-generators.com/).
+- Plenty of jokes.
-- Plenty of jokes and a short video played with an intersection observer (courtesy of "Veo-2").
+- A short video played with an intersection observer (courtesy of "Veo-2").